Code-Institute-Submissions/explore-ireland/README.md

 ## Features

+- Interacted with Google map Api to display markers on map using object data from sportireland.ie

+- Interacted with Open weather Api to retrive weather data from locations in Ireland.
+The data from the API was current weather temperature, weather description, weather icon id to display icons for the given weather conditions.

+- Intergrated emailJS API to recieve email from users to would take in users email & message would would send the email on to gmail account.

 # Future features I would like to add.

 Implement a dropdown navigation where the user can choose from a list of popular travel destnations, museums, & hotels.
 It would display a list of data with a image & map location with weather.

-HTML 5

-Javascript

-Interacted with Google map Api to display markers on map using object data from sportireland.ie

-Interacted with Open weather Api to retrive weather data from locations in Ireland.
-The data from the API was current weather temperature, weather description, weather icon id to display icons for the given weather conditions.

-Intergrated emailJS API to recieve email from users to would take in users email & message would would send the email on to gmail account.

-Vanilla CSS
-I did not use any CSS libraries or frameworks in this project as I felt it would be a great learning opportunity to use vanilla CSS.
-This provided me with a greater understanding off CSS and all it has to offer.

-SCSS
-I wanted to use a file structuring method rather than one main CSS file & to try to introduce modular CSS components to the site.
-Although I mainly just wrote CSS it was great to learn about sass and its benefits.

 ## Testing